Hemlock5712/Swerve-Setup/Writerside/topics/Subsystems.md

-# Subsystem Setup
+# Subsystems

-This will show how to set up a new subsystem.
+Shows options on how to set up a new subsystem.
+More information on subsystems can be found [here](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html)

 There are three main ways we recommend setting up a subsystem.